TsienJin/SC1015-Project/README.md

 <img src="https://i.imgur.com/T9WluYB.png" title="" alt="Graph of accuracy agaisnt type of SVM" width="419">

 `Limits of SVM (TJ)`

 > 1. Why linear SVM is not as accurate as linear kernal.
 >
 >    1. Explain how the results are predicted (process).
 >
->    2. Justify difference in linear kernal and linear SVM.
+>    2. Justify [difference](https://stackoverflow.com/questions/45384185/what-is-the-difference-between-linearsvc-and-svckernel-linear) in linear kernal and linear SVM.

+### Comparing Linear SVC and SVC with linear kernal